Two years ago, breast cancer survivor Meg Hentges felt such burning pain

 drugs, you don’t know exactly what the long term consequences are

-off in ways she never imagined.
+to risk paid off in ways she never imagined.

 In a YouTube video released in December, Hentges is prominently featured